 Preface

 This is more of an exercise in thinking through observations and conversations I’ve had.
 I’m not really trying to persuade you of anything, and I think much of what I have to say here only really applies to a very, very small group of people.
+People who have the capacity to be great and do not other considerations preventing them from pursuing it.
 There are many reasons why it might not be appropriate or prudent for you to take on large amounts of risk, even if you have a large risk appetite.
-This is not an argument for something like “follow your passion and take risks” or “don’t be afraid to chase your dreams.”
-I’m writing about the people I know with a capacity to be great and change the world who are being absorbed into existing institutions.

 Two questions are worth asking.